scryptoginger/public_ml_model_use/README.md

 ## Prerequisites
 - Docker installed and running: Docker Desktop recommended for Mac/Windows; Linux: `apt install docker.io` (or similar for your distro)
-- This will use port **8080** by default - edit this in 'docker-compose.yml' if necessary
+- This will use port **8080** by default (or next available port) - edit this in 'docker-compose.yaml' if necessary

 ## Quickstart
 ### 1. Clone the Repository